ResearchComputingServices/parallel-computing/_episodes/08-matlab-tips.md

 ## Parallelization

 As we have seen with parfor, MATLAB has commands that allow you to explicitly break apart work into separate pieces to run at once.
-MATLAB has other advanced parallel programming constructions.
+MATLAB has other advanced parallel programming constructs.
 For example, parfeval calls a function in parallel across multiple inputs.
-The spmd command runs one task for each worker processor and can even exchange data between tasks.
+Also, the spmd command runs one task for each worker and allows you to explicitly exchange data between workers.
 These additional MATLAB parallelization techniques are out of scope of this workshop and will not be discussed in detail.

 ## MATLAB MEX Compilation